· 3 min read

 Products labeled as “100% organic” must contain only organically produced ingredients and processing aids, excluding water and salt.
 No other ingredients or additives are permitted.

-Products labeled “organic” must contain at least 95 percent organically produced ingredients (excluding water and salt).
+Products labeled “organic” must contain at least 95% organically produced ingredients (excluding water and salt).
 Any remaining ingredients must consist of non-agricultural substances that appear on the NOP National List of Allowed and Prohibited Substances.
-The full list of substances is available on the USDA NOP website.

 Products meeting either of these labeling requirements may display these phrases, as well as the percentage of organic content, on the product’s principal display panel.

 Organic products bearing either of these labels must be grown, handled and processed without the use of pesticides or other synthetic chemicals, irradiation, fertilizers made with synthetic ingredients or bioengineering.
 The USDA seal and the seal or mark of the organic certifying agent(s) may appear on product packages and in advertisements.